oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wip.md

 The OpenC2 language has two distinct message types: Command and Response.
 The OpenC2 Command describes an action performed on a target.
 The OpenC2 Response is a means to provide information (such as acknowledgement, status, etc.) as a result of an OpenC2 Command.

 ## 2.2 OpenC2 Command
 The OpenC2 Command communicates an action to be performed on a target and may include information identifying the actuator(s) that is to execute the command.
+OpenC2 is agnostic of any particular serialization; however, implementations MUST support JSON serialization of the commands.

 ### 2.2.1 Command Structure
 An OpenC2 Command has four fields: ACTION, TARGET, ACTUATOR and ARGS.

 The ACTION and TARGET fields are required and are populated by one of the 'action-types' in Table 2-1 and the 'target-types' in Table 2-2.
-A particular target-type may be further refined by one or more 'target-specifiers' and/or 'target-options'.
+A particular target-type may be further refined by one or more 'target-specifiers'.

 The optional ACTUATOR field identifies the entity or entities that are tasked to execute the OpenC2 Command.